awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 + **HTTPS Only**: Viewers can only access your content if they're using HTTPS\.

 For more information, see [ Requiring HTTPS for Communication Between Viewers and CloudFront](using-https-viewers-to-cloudfront.md)\.

-### Field Level Encryption<a name="DownloadDistValuesFieldLevelEncryption"></a>

-If you want to enforce field\-level encryption on specific data fields, in the drop\-down list, choose a field\-level encryption configuration\.

-For more information, see [Using Field\-Level Encryption to Help Protect Sensitive Data](field-level-encryption.md)\.

 ### Allowed HTTP Methods<a name="DownloadDistValuesAllowedHTTPMethods"></a>